Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Finally, after eleven years as the New York Jets head coach, Weeb Ewbank decided to retire.
 He will be forever remembered as the only man ever to win a championship in both the NFL and AFL.
 The two-time Coach of the Year led Baltimore to consecutive NFL titles (1958-59), including a 23-17 overtime victory over the Giants in the 1958 title game, otherwise known as “The Greatest Game Ever Played”.
 He then led the Jets to a 16-7 upset win over those same Colts in Super Bowl III, the game that established the legitimacy of the rival league.
 He was a head coach for 20 years, beginning in 1954, finishing with a 130-129-7 record.
 Ewbank was inducted into the Hall of Fame in 1978.

-On December 22, future Hall of Fame quarterback Fran Tarkenton, in his second year back in Minnesota, overcame a 13-10 fourth quarter deficit by throwing two touchdown passes to lead the Vikings to a victory over last season’s NFC Champion Washington.
-The Redskins led their division for nine consecutive weeks but a loss to Dallas in the second to last week dropped them into a tie with the Cowboys.
+On December 22, future Hall of Fame quarterback Fran Tarkenton, in his second year back in Minnesota, overcame a 13-10 fourth quarter deficit by throwing two touchdown passes to lead the Vikings to a victory over Washington, last season’s NFC Champion.
+The Redskins led their division for nine consecutive weeks but a loss to Dallas in their second to last game dropped them into a tie with the Cowboys.
 Each team finished 10-4, splitting their two regular season meetings.
-But Dallas outscored Washington by 13 points total in those games to win the division by the slimmest of margins, forcing the Redskins to go on the road as a wild card team rather than play a game at home.
+But Dallas outscored Washington by 13 total points in those games to win the division by the slimmest of margins, forcing the Redskins to go on the road as a wild card team rather than play a game at home.

-Minnesota took the second half kickoff and marched 79 yards to score on fullback Bill Brown’s 2-yard touchdown to go ahead 10-7.
-But Washington struck back, retaking the lead, 13-10, early in the fourth quarter with 52- and 42-yard Knight field goals.
-However, Tarkenton subsequently threw a 28-yard touchdown pass to wideout John Gilliam to put the Vikings up, 17-13.
-Minnesota’s interception of quarterback Billy Kilmer’s pass set up a second Tarkenton to Gilliam 8-yard touchdown, extending the Vikings lead to 24-13.
-Kilmer’s 28-yard touchdown pass to wideout Roy Jefferson closed the gap to 24-20.
-But Cox’s 30-yard field goal late in the fourth quarter sealed a 27-20 Minnesota victory.
+Minnesota took over in the second half, marching 79 yards for a touchdown on fullback Bill Brown’s 2-yard run to go ahead 10-7.
+Washington struck back, retaking the lead, 13-10, early in the fourth period with 52- and 42-yard Knight field goals.
+But a 28-yard touchdown pass from Tarkenton to wide receiver John Gilliam put the Vikings up for good, 17-13.
+An interception of Redskin quarterback Billy Kilmer’s pass then set up a second Tarkenton to Gilliam 8-yard touchdown, extending Minnesota’s lead to 24-13.
+Kilmer’s 28-yard touchdown to wide receiver Roy Jefferson closed the gap to 24-20.
+But Cox’s 30-yarder with less than two minutes remaining sealed a 27-20 Vikings win.

 Later that day, the Raiders turned a three-point halftime lead into a rout of the Steelers by scoring 16 unanswered points as part of 23-point second half.
 Pittsburgh got off to a terrific start, winning eight of their first nine games while leading their division for eleven straight weeks.
 However, a three-game losing streak put their playoff hopes in jeopardy.
 The Steelers recovered to win their last two games, finishing 10-4, but had to settle for a tie with the Cincinnati Bengals.
 Again, by the smallest of margins, Cincinnati won the division due to a better conference record.
 This despite a Pittsburgh pass defense that was arguably the best in NFL history, limiting opposing quarterbacks to a 33.1 rating.

-After forcing Pittsburgh to punt on the game’s opening drive, Oakland scored on their first possession.
-The Raiders drove 82 yards on16 plays, scoring on fifth year fullback Marv Hubbard 1 yard run for a 7-0 lead.
-In the second period, the Steelers drove into Oakland territory, only to lose the ball when quarterback Terry Bradshaw threw his first interception.
-The Raiders took advantage with a 25-yard George Blanda field goal, upping their lead to 10-0.
-But Pittsburgh came back after a 15-yard roughing the passer penalty gave them a first down on the Oakland 7-yard line.
-Bradshaw then threw a 4-yard touchdown pass to wideout Barry Pearson to cut their deficit to 10-7 at halftime.
+Pittsburgh was forced to punt on the game’s opening drive.
+Oakland wasted little time taking advantage of the opportunity, driving 82 yards in 16 plays, scoring on fullback Marv Hubbard’s 1 yard run for a 7-0 lead.
+In the second period, the Steelers drove into Raider territory, only to turn the ball over when quarterback Terry Bradshaw threw his first interception.
+A roughing the passer penalty then led to a 25-yard George Blanda field goal, upping Oakland’s advantage to 10-0.
+But Pittsburgh came back to score after a roughing the passer penalty against the Raiders resulted in a first down on Oakland’s 7.
+Bradshaw threw a 4-yard touchdown to Barry Pearson, cutting the deficit to 10-7.

 In the third period, after Blanda added 31- and 22-yard field goals to make the score 16-7, the Raiders’ cornerback Willie Brown blew the game open by intercepting another Bradshaw pass.
 The five time All-Pro returned it 54 yards for a touchdown and a 23-7 lead.
 Bradshaw’s third interception gave Oakland a first down on the Steeler 37.
 Blanda subsequently kicked his fourth field goal of the game, a 10 yarder, to make the score 26-7 early in the fourth quarter.
 Bradshaw tried to bring Pittsburgh back, throwing a 26-yard touchdown pass to wideout Frank Lewis to narrow the lead to 26-14.
 But Oakland put the game away when Hubbard scored a second 1-yard touchdown for a 33-14 win.

 On December 23, Miami outgained Cincinnati, 400-194, scoring on three of their first four possessions, to beat the Bengals.
-It was Cincinnati’s second division title in four years in only their sixth year of existence.
-The Bengals split their first eight games, then swept their last six to win their division title.
+After only six years in existence, Cincinnati had won a second division title in four years.
+The Bengals split their first eight games, then swept their last six to win the AFC Central.
 Third year quarterback Ken Anderson was now entrenched as the starter, finishing fourth overall in pass attempts and completions as well as passing yards.
 Sadly, this would be the last season for 1969 AFL Rookie of the Year Greg Cook.
 His 9.4 yards per pass attempt and 17.5 yard per completion are rookie records that still stand, despite a shoulder injury that ultimately ended his career.

 Miami dominated the game early, scoring on their opening drive, with quarterback Bob Griese’s 13-yard touchdown pass to wideout Paul Warfield and a 7-0 lead.
 Cincinnati narrowed the lead to 7-3 on their first drive with a 24-yard field goal by Horst Muhlman.
 But halfback Mercury Morris gained 33 rushing yards on the way to the Dolphins next touchdown, a 1-yard run by fullback Larry Csonka, extending their advantage to 14-3.
 In the second quarter, Griese completed a 48-yard bomb to Warfield that set up Morris’ 4-yard touchdown run.
 Facing the prospect of going into their locker room down 21-3 at halftime, the Bengals stormed back with 13 points in the final 3:26 of the second period.